RFID Card and Label Printers

 - Microwave Frequency (2.45 GHz) has a read range of upto 1 meter as a passive tag.

-- Inventory Management: Retailers can gain continuous “live” store inventory on their stock through an on-going automatic scan system in warehouses and stores.
+- Inventory Management: With an RFID printer retailers can gain continuous “live” store inventory on their stock through an on-going automatic scan system in warehouses and stores.
 This is much more efficient than having an employee manually check inventory on shelves, and could eventually cut costs and improve consumers’ experiences in stores, through better stocking and supplies.

 - Automation: RFID can automate manufacturing processes and boost efficiency.
 Storing data related to manufacturing processes directly into RFID chips allows users to integrate the technology into manufacturing steps, supporting more flexible and decentralized production.